 What are the Downsides of Lyocell?

 The two notable downsides of lyocell are appearance and the treatments used to develop the material.
 For those who love the crisp, matte look of cotton sheets, lyocell may be a little too sheen, which, some say, makes the fabric look cheap.
-Lyocell is also used in our Jersey Sheets which are and cozy, but may be a little too warm for some.
+Lyocell is also used in our Jersey Sheets which are super soft and cozy, but may be a little too warm for some.
 This downside is simply a matter of personal preference.

 Another concern about lyocell is that, although it does require a significant amount of non-toxic chemicals to produce, the substances are still chemicals and can cause irritation on super-sensitive skin.
 If you have very sensitive skin, it’s probably best to buy a small item first—perhaps a pillowcase—to see how it affects you before going for the whole bed set.